Skip to Content

 ButtonAction

-• Note: In order for the robot to shoot fuel, the robot must be running its spindexer/feeder and the shooter at the same time.
+• Note: In order for the robot to shoot fuel, the shooter wheels must be at speed AND the feeder/spindexer must be running at the same time.
+The gated fire command (Right Trigger / ]) handles this automatically when combined with hub aim (D-pad Right / [).

 Reference